 As always, confidentiality and sensitivity is key to the way we operate.
 We know just how damaging being accused of theft can be or how hurtful it is when someone has stolen from you.
 This is even worse when it’s a friend or a family member that you suspect.

-At Premier Polygraph Services we not only pride ourselves on being able to get to the truth of the matter but also how to best handle the potential fallout.
+At Premier Polygraph Services we not only pride ourselves in being able to get to the truth of the matter but also how to best handle the potential fallout.
 We want to help rebuild families and friendships, not destroy them.

 Identifying the Motive Behind the Theft

 When carrying out a theft case investigation, it is important to get to know the real motive behind the incident.
-Theft testing can be an essential way of finding out the real reason behind the motive to steal.
+Theft lie detector testing can be an essential way of finding out the real reason behind the motive to steal.
 It’s not uncommon to discover friends or family members who are in real financial trouble.
 A Polygraph test can help bring all that information to the forefront and help you find a way of working with them to help rebuild their lives.

 There is nothing more awkward than realising a friend, employee or even a family member has stolen from you.